namomedia/android-sdk/README.md

 Change Log
 ===========

+**Version 2.1.0** - *January 31, 2013*
+* Better app install experience - no intermediary browser window between the ad and the play store.

 **Version 2.0.1** - *December 18, 2013*
 * Fix impression tracking to require 50% of the ad to be visible for 1 second